NVIDIA/dsx-github-actions/.github/actions/git-tag/README.md

 -   **Automatic Git Installation**: Checks for `git` and installs it (via `apt-get`) if missing.
 -   **Git Configuration**: Automatically configures `user.name` and `user.email` to `github-actions[bot]` if not set.
 -   **Tag Management**: Creates a local tag (idempotent) and pushes it to the remote repository.
--   **Checkout Included**: Includes `actions/checkout` step automatically, so you don't need to explicitly checkout in your workflow step (though typically you might already have checked out code). *Note: Since `actions/checkout` is idempotent, calling it multiple times is generally safe but might be redundant.*

 ## Usage